AgenttiX/home-automation/README.md

 ### Control panel
 Egobas Smart Monitor 15.6"
+- Do not buy this without considering the drawbacks below!
 - [AliExpress](https://www.aliexpress.com/item/1005001380819089.html)
 - With Android, touchscreen and Bluetooth remote
 - SoC: MediaTek MT5862